Lizzy-Gallagher/lizzy-gallagher.github.io/_posts/2021-03-30-learn-msbuild-part-4.md

 [Previous post](/learn-msbuild-part-3)
 </div>

 This is the file post in our series on learning MSBuild by understanding it as a programming language.
 To reinforce what we've learned, we are going to dissect a real-world `.targets` file: [TSLint.MSBuild.targets](https://github.com/JoshuaKGoldberg/TSLint.MSBuild/blob/master/src/build/TSLint.MSBuild.targets).

 <div class="notice--warning" markdown="1">

-<h4 class="no_toc"><i class="fas fa-exclamation-triangle"></i> Disclaimer</h4>
+#### <i class="fas fa-exclamation-triangle"></i> Disclaimer

 I am not the author of `TSLint.MSBuild.targets`.
 I chose this NuGet package because

 1. It is open-source
 2. The context is easy to gain: the package lints TypeScript files on build.
 3. I think the MSBuild is approachable while being non-trivial

 </div>

-# A Tour through `TSLint.MSBuild`
+### A Tour through `TSLint.MSBuild`

 Instead of walking through the `TSLint.MSBuild.targets` file line-by-line, we'll instead tour various sections.
 The full text of file is available at the bottom of this post.

-## Use the `Condition` attribute of a `Property` to only define the variable if it has not already been defined
+#### Use the `Condition` attribute of a `Property` to only define the variable if it has not already been defined

 Recall that the `Condition` attribute can be used to evaluate "has this `Property` already been defined?"

 ```xml
 <PropertyGroup>
     <TSLintTimestampFile